viralala/AI-Drowsiness-Detection-System/readme.md

 ```

 The app will:
-1. Check dependencies — missing optional ones are warned, not fatal.
+1. 🔍 Check dependencies — missing optional ones are warned, not fatal.
-2. Open the camera.
+2. 📷 Open the camera.
-3. Start MediaPipe Face Mesh.
+3. 🧠 Start MediaPipe Face Mesh.
-4. Try to auto-detect Arduino (gracefully continues if absent).
+4. 🔌 Try to auto-detect Arduino (gracefully continues if absent).
-5. Display the dashboard.
+5. 🖥️ Display the dashboard.

+*No drowsiness detected yet — that's just your code waking up.*

 ---

-## Calibration Guide
+## 🎯 Calibration Guide

-Calibration personalises the EAR threshold for **your** eyes (glasses, lighting, camera distance all affect raw EAR values).
+Calibration personalizes the EAR threshold for **your** eyes (glasses, lighting, and camera distance all affect raw EAR values — everyone blinks like nobody's watching, except now somebody is).

 1. Click **🎯 Calibrate** in the dashboard.
 2. When prompted, click **OK** and look at the camera naturally for **10 seconds**.
 3. The threshold is computed as `mean_EAR × 0.75` and saved to `data/calibration.json`.
-4. On next startup the saved value is loaded automatically.
+4. On next startup, the saved value loads automatically.

 To reset: click **🗑 Clear Calibration**.

 ---

-## Driver Registration & Recognition
+## 🪪 Driver Registration & Recognition

 ### Register a new driver
 1. Click **👤 Register Driver**.